 I used to spend a bit of my spare time working on a few open source projects written in Scala.
 The primary intention was to learn functional programming while doing something useful and nontrivial.

 During the COVID lockdown of 2020, I developed a renewed interest in electronics, specifically the intersection of digital circuits and software.
-This ultimately led to building a GPS-synchronized clock using an Arduino board as the micrprocessor.
+This ultimately led to building a GPS-synchronized clock using an Arduino board as the microprocessor.

 Other projects can be found on my GitHub repository.